Workers Revolutionary Party (UK): Socialist Labour League (1959-1973)

-Later history

 During this period, the SLL did experience considerable internal tensions.
 Fryer left in 1959 and in 1960 a group of members split away to form Solidarity, which became a theoretically influential, industrially oriented organization strongly influenced by the ideas of Paul Cardan.
 Brian Behan also severed his involvement with the group after a confrontation with Gerry Healy.

 The SLL remained active in the Labour Party's youth organization, the Young Socialists, and gained control of it until the YS was wound up in 1964.
 The SLL used the YS as their own youth section.
 It was run through the "centre" in Clapham, the SLL's HQ, in a doctrinaire and almost militaristic fashion.
 The Annual Conferences of the YS were stage managed by the Healyites.
 The Labour Party renamed the youth section the "Labour Party Young Socialists" (LPYS).

 The SLL leadership claimed in 1963 that they had identified a revolutionary situation in Britain.
 In their view this meant the most important activity was building the party.
 They started a daily paper, Workers Press, in the early 1970s and increased the turnover of membership, and began to fear police infiltration.
 Internal and external dissidents were dealt with harshly.
 One incident saw Ernie Tate, a Canadian Trotskyist, attacked in public while distributing anti-Healy leaflets.
 The advocacy of an increasing state of crisis would become a prominent part of their public profile.